cloudflare/quiche/README.md

 and handling connection state.
 The application is responsible for providing I/O (e.g. sockets handling) as well as an event loop with support for timers.

-A live QUIC server based on quiche is available at ``https://quic.tech:4433/``, and an HTTP/3 one at ``https://quic.tech:8443/``, that can be used for experimentation.

 For more information on how quiche came about and some insights into its design you can read a [post] on Cloudflare's blog that goes into some more detail.